 In this study, we propose novel methods to forecast retailer product sales by taking into account the problem of structural change.
 We propose the ADL-intra-EWC method which combines various sets of forecasts by the ADL-intra method with different estimation windows when structural changes are present.
 The method tries to achieve an effective trade-off between the reduced forecast bias and the inflated forecast error variance.
 We also propose the ADL-intra-IC method which attempts to offset the potential forecast bias.
 The method adds the estimate of the forecast bias back to the error term at the cost of inflated forecast error variance when structural changes are detected.
 Our models significantly outperform the industrial practice method.
 Table 9 shows the percentage reductions of various error measures by the ADL-intra-EWC method and the ADL-intra-IC model compared to the Base-lift method for one to eight-week forecast horizon.
 Specifically, by using the ADL-intra-EWC method and the ADL-intra-IC method, we can reduce the MASE by 11.0% and 11.1% respectively compared to the Base-lift method.
 We have also evaluated the forecasting performance of the ADL-own-EWC method and the ADL-own-IC method.
 These methods are particularly valuable to manufacturers when competitive promotional information is not available (e.g., Mohammad M. Ali, Babai, Boylan, & Syntetos, 2017; M. M. Ali & Boylan, 2011).
 Table 9 also shows the percentage reductions of various error measures by the ADL-own-EWC method and the ADL-own-IC method compared to the Base-lift method for one to eight-week forecast horizon.
 Specifically, by using the ADL-own-EWC method and the ADL-own-IC method, we can reduce the MASE by 10.9% and 11.0% respectively compared to the Base-lift method.
 The improvements are consistent across different forecast horizons and such improvements in accuracy are estimated to translate into a similar improvement in profits (Kremer, 2015).
-In this study, we also compared the forecasting performance of our proposed methods with conventional econometric models which have similar specifications but overlook the structural change problem.
+In this study, we also compare the forecasting performance of our proposed methods with conventional econometric models which have similar specifications but overlook the structural change problem.
 For example, we compared the ADL-intra-EWC method and the ADL-intra-IC method with the ADL-intra model, and we compared the ADL-own-EWC method and the ADL- own -IC method with the ADL- own model.
 We conduct the comparison to highlight the benefit of taking into account the problem of structural change and because, as suggested by Fildes, Ma, et al. (2018), industrial practitioners now tend to take advantages of conventional econometric models.

 In this study, we evaluate the models’ forecasting performance depending on if the focal product is being promoted.
 We find that the ADL-intra-EWC method has the best performance for the promoted forecast period and the ADL-intra-IC method dominates the non-promoted forecast period.
 We, therefore, forge an exploratory ADL-EWC-IC model which is a combination of the ADL-intra-EWC method and the ADL-intra-IC method based on whenever the focal product is being promoted.
 We evaluate the forecasting performance of the ADL-EWC-IC model based on previously unseen data for 1605 SKU’s from a different set of 28 stores, and we find that the ADL-EWC-IC model generates the most accurate forecasts overall.